st003/nand2tetris/projects/6/HackAssembler/README.md

 ### Build

-Navigate into the root of the HackAssembler directory and run the command:
+Navigate into src directory and run the command:

 ```
 go build